MarkWarneke/markwarneke.github.io/_posts/2020-04-02-Clone-AzureAd-Service-Principal.md

 ### Test

 Login using the new service principal.
-Notice the `--allow-no-subscriptions` because we set up a tenant level account and not assign a subscription.
+Notice the `--allow-no-subscriptions` is used because we set up a **tenant level account**, the account has Azure subscription assigned and operats only on the Azure AD & Microsoft Graph APIs.

 ```bash
 # Login using the Clone Service Principal